 Francois Le Lionnais, co-founder with Queneau of the Oulipo movement, devised the concept of a multi-choice narrative, in which the reader can choose a route through a story or poem.
 JoAnne Growney shares a fine example of this approach on her blog ‘Intersections – Poetry with Mathematics’: ‘Multiple Choice’ by Harry Mathews is accompanied by a decision tree illustrating the possible paths.

-The lipogram is another form of constrained writing that was taken up by the Oulipo movement, although its roots go back to ancient Greece.
-The word lipogram is derived from the Greek λειπογράμματος (leipogrammatos), meaning ‘to leave out a letter’ and describes a piece of writing in which certain letters of the alphabet are omitted.
-My poem ‘Scylla and Charybdis’ is a lipogram in which each word is a permutation of some or all of the letters in the title: a, b, c, d, h, i, l, n, r, s and y.
+The lipogram – a piece of writing in which certain letters of the alphabet are omitted – is another form of constrained writing that was taken up by the Oulipo movement, although its roots go back to ancient Greece.
 Experimental poet Luke Bradford’s Zoolalia is a collection of lipograms constrained by the letters that make up the Latin names of various animal species.
-The result is lyrical and evocative, as in his ‘Arctic Hare’, Lepus arcticus:

-More recently, mathematical educator and poet Susan Gerofsky has drawn inspiration from ancient traditions of bellringing, with their complex combinatorial patterns, to create poems based on word permutations.
+Ancient traditions of bellringing, with their complex combinatorial patterns, have provided a stimulating resource for mathematical educator and poet Susan Gerofsky.
 In a 2018 paper co-authored with three others, she considers how the Plain Hunt on 4 can be used in a variety of creative applications, including the writing of poetry.
-Her ‘Desert Poem’ follows the Plain Hunt on 4 structure as shown in the accompanying diagram.
-(In a fine example of multidisciplinary collaboration, Gerofsky and ceramic artist Nevena Tadic jointly created a beautiful ceramic mobile of this poem.)
+(In a fine example of multidisciplinary collaboration, Gerofsky and ceramic artist Nevena Tadic jointly created a beautiful ceramic mobile of Gerofsky’s ‘Desert Poem’.)

-Stephanie Strickland’s innovative collection Ringing the Changes also draws on bell-ringing traditions, taking as its starting point permutations of ringing a set of seven bells in sequence (a process known as change ringing).
+Stephanie Strickland’s innovative collection Ringing the Changes also draws on bell-ringing traditions.
 In place of bells, however, Strickland has used shareable code to generate text.
-As she notes in her Afterword, ‘Sounding from a bell tower changes are samples of sound, but in this book they are samples of language.’
-The effect is an intricate weaving of juxtaposed texts from a range of sources, inviting the reader to reflect on change, shifting perspectives and interconnectivity in a dynamic context.
 Strickland gives us a sense of this approach in Liberty Ring! which she describes as ‘a toy interactive companion to Ringing the Changes’.
 With each ‘sounding’ of the bell (by clicking on it with the mouse cursor) a set of seven statements appears on the computer screen for us to read and contemplate, in an experience that is both playful and profound.

 Birken, Marcia and Coon, Anne C. (2008) Discovering Patterns in Mathematics and Poetry.
 Amsterdam, Rodopi.